Agon: Theater

+From this usage comes the terms protagonist, the first actor being foremost in the story's struggle, and antagonist, when the struggle is against this character.
+The deuteragonist and tritagonist act the second most important and third most important roles, and may overlap with the antagonist.

 Dance

 In 1948, Lincoln Kirstein posed the idea of a ballet that would later become known as Agon.
 After ten years of work before Agons premiere, it became the final ballet in a series of collaborations between choreographer George Balanchine and composer Igor Stravinsky.
 Balanchine referred to this ballet as "the most perfect work" to come out of the collaboration between Stravinsky and himself.